Think Twice Before Visiting These Dangerous South American Destinations

 Advertisement

 Given its situation, it's not hard to see why many motorists succumb to the track's volatility.
-Travelers brave enough to take the risk will see a fast and heady mix of cyclists, motorcyclists, pedestrians, and more along the route.
+Travelers who take the risk will see a fast and heady mix of cyclists, motorcyclists, and pedestrians.
 In short, hazards are everywhere, and even extreme caution might not be enough to avoid a life-changing — or life-ending — accident.
 Steer clear of this reckless mistake and take another road instead!

 Advertisement